 Although slightly more than five miles away, do take a visit to the Air Force Academy when in town and check out the Visitor's Center and the Air Force Chapel.
 The chapel houses three distinct worship areas under a single roof and has been named a U.S. National Historic Landmark.
 It has received many architectural prizes since its construction in 1962.

-Parking is $5.
+Parking at the stadium is five dollars.
+It is a necessary evil but you do get a five dollar coupon at Jose Muldoon's.
 Be prepared for a lot of patience when leaving the game from the main lot.
 I recommend, instead of turning on Tuft St (where the signage indicates to turn), continue straight on Barnes Rd till the next light and make a right.
 That will take you to the 'back' parking lot which is way easier to exit after the game.
 The signs will say it is season ticket parking but they do allow the general public to park there.